Editor’s note: This article was first published in December 2015 and has been updated in January 2023 with fresh information.

 - Do you have enough followers to invite?

-- Join a couple of tweet chats before hosting one.
+- Join a few Twitter chats before hosting one.
 Watch how others do it.
 There are lessons that are better caught than taught.
 Experience is an exceptional teacher.

-- Prepare questions and post it on your website, and social media platforms.
+- Prepare questions and post it on your website and social media platforms.
 It helps to set expectations.
 Also, it lends some depth to the Twitter chat conversation when people are prepared.

 - Have a plan on what to do with trolls and hijackers.
 (Ignore, respond or block?)

 - Share and re-share invitation as a reminder.

 - Share any helpful tool that you recommend your Twitter chat community could use beside the Twitter app.